Shirkanesi/ArtemisTutorMapper/README.md

 # ArtemisTutorMapper

 *Note: This tool has not been fully tested and therefore might cause issues.
 This IS work in progress.
 However, in theory, there <u>shouldn't</u> be any problems using it.
-Technically Artemis has a limit for how many assessments a tutor can have open at once, however, I had no posibillity the test whether this causes an issue.*
+Technically Artemis has a limit for how many assessments a tutor can have open at once per course which is set to 10.
+Unfortunately, this value is (at time of writing) hard-coded in Artemis; planned to be moved into config-file.
+This means it is imposible to lock all submissions at the beginning.
+This can be fixed by locking 10 exercises, correcting them (which releases the lock), and then lock the next 10 exercises.
+Tedeous, but better than nothing.*
+*If you are interested in fixing this problem, take a look at the hard-coded constant [here](https://github.com/ls1intum/Artemis/blob/f13a8dc62205f950fe1ea39b7d0cb50b44a8b091/src/main/java/de/tum/in/www1/artemis/config/Constants.java#L94).*

 The platform Artemis does not offer a possibility for tutors to correct their **own** students.
 This project provides a workaround for this by allowing tutors to start the correction of submissions of their own students at once